September 25, 2020

 AWS lambda support securely running native Linux executables via calling out from a supported run time such as Node.js

-AWS lambda let you run without managing server.
+AWS lambda lets you run without managing the server.
 You can run code for virtually any type of application.
-You just need to upload your code and AWS lambda takes care of everything required and run and scale your code with high availability.
+You just need to upload your code and AWS lambda takes care of everything required and runs and scales your code with high availability.

 AWS Lambda Use Cases:

-- Real-time stream Processing: AWS lambda and amazon kinesis to process real-time streaming data for application activity tracking, transaction order processing, click stream analysis, long filtering, indexing, social media analysis, and IoT device telemetry and metering.
+- Real-time stream Processing: AWS lambda and amazon kinesis to process real-time streaming data for application activity tracking, transaction order processing, clickstream analysis, log filtering, indexing, social media analysis, and IoT device telemetry and metering.

 - Machine Learning: AWS lambda to preprocess data before feeding it to machine learning model.
 With lambda access to EFS, you can also serve your model for prediction at scale without having to provision or manage any infrastructure.

-- Backends: By combining AWS Lambda with other AWS services, a developer can build a powerful web application that automatically scale up and down and run in a highly available configuration across multiple data centers.
+- Backends: By combining AWS Lambda with other AWS services, a developer can build a powerful web application that automatically scales up and down and run in a highly available configuration across multiple data centers.
 With zero administrative effort required for scalability, backups, or multi-data centers redundancy.
-You can build serverless backends using AWS lambda web mobile, IoT, and API request.
+You can build serverless backends using AWS lambda web mobile, IoT, and API requests.

 - No Server to Manage: AWS lambda automatically runs your code without requiring you to provision or manage servers.
 Just write the code and upload it to Lambda.